NVISIA/devops-session/devops.md

 &mdash;  https://docs.docker.com/engine/understanding-docker/

 Note:
 Docker manages a repository of images, that it can execute as running containers.
 Data volumes serve to bridge filesystem mounts on the host system with filesystem mounts as seen from within the containers.
 Docker also manages the connection of network interfaces from within the containers to the network interfaces on the host machine.
 For example, a Spring Boot application is configured to listen on port 8080, and Docker can expose port 32678 or 8080 that connects to port 8080 within the container.
 This allows things such as horizontal scaling of the number of containers based on the same image, each exposed on a different port on the host machine, but the same port within the containers.
+Microsoft has emerging support for Docker.

 ## Containerization - Rkt